seelammanoj/kubernetes/README.md

        kubectl get deployments -n kube-system

-This should show no traefik pods are running
+This should show no traefik running

 -> Then enable the ingress-nginx controller, by the following the below link